foreverallama/readmat/README.md

 # Mat-IO Module

 The `mat-io` module provides tools for reading `.mat` files, particularly for extracting contents from user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
 It uses a wrapper built around `scipy.io` to extract raw subsystem data from MAT-files, which is then parsed and interpreted to extract object data.

-Currently supported MATLAB object-like datatypes are:
+`mat-io` can read almost all types of objects from MAT-files, including user-defined objects.
+Additionally, it includes utilities to convert the following MATLAB datatypes into their respective _Pythonic_ objects:

 - `string`
 - `datetime`, `duration` and `calendarDuration`